liferay/liferay-docs/devGuide/en/chapters/09-themes-and-layouts.markdown

 You define a theme's look and feel via a file named `liferay-look-and-feel.xml` in the `WEB-INF` directory.

-Let's consider how make your theme configurable to administrative users.
+Let's consider how to make your theme configurable to administrative users.

 ### Making Themes Configurable with Settings [](id=making-themes-configurable-with-settings-liferay-portal-6-2-dev-guide-09-en)

 You can define settings to make your theme configurable.
-Create a file named `liferay-look-and-feel.xml` in the `WEB-INF` directory, with the following
+Create a file named `liferay-look-and-feel.xml` in the `WEB-INF` directory (if necessary), with the following content:
-content:

     <?xml version="1.0"?>
     <!DOCTYPE look-and-feel PUBLIC "-//Liferay//DTD Look and Feel 6.2.0//EN"